 Market and Model

-So, let's get to the pricing, which is mainly pitched in the £23,000 to £30,000 bracket - pretty much what you'd expect these days for a family-sized Qashqai-class compact Crossover with cutting-edge design.
-There's a choice of five trim levels - 'SE', 'Tech Line Nav', 'Sport Nav', 'Elite Nav' and 'Ultimate'.
+So, let's get to the pricing, which is mainly pitched in the £24,000 to £35,000 bracket - pretty much what you'd expect these days for a family-sized Qashqai-class compact Crossover with cutting-edge design.
+There's a choice of five trim levels - 'SE', 'Business Edition Nav', 'SRi Nav', 'Elite Nav' and 'Ultimate Nav'.
 The most affordable variants use an impressively efficient three cylinder 1.2-litre 130PS turbo petrol unit - and that might be all you really need if your annual mileage is quite low.
 Most customers though, are likely to want to pay extra for the 1.5-litre CDTi diesel variant, this engine offered with 130PS.
-Model for model, the diesel is £1,355 more expensive to buy.
+Model for model, the diesel is around £1,500 more expensive to buy.
 Both engines come with the option of automatic transmission.
 There's also a petrol/electric plug-in Hybrid4 variant available at the top of the range, available with the top four trim levels at prices ranging in the £40,000 to £45,000 bracket.

 Across the range, the Grandland X offers a selection of ultra-modern assistance and comfort features.
 Adaptive Cruise Control with pedestrian detection and Automatic Emergency Braking, Driver Drowsiness Alert, and Advanced Park Assist are just some highlights.
 AGR-certified premium ergonomic front seats, a heated steering wheel, heated front and rear seats and a smart powered tailgate that opens with a kick, all ensure driver and passenger comfort.